apicraftsf/hackathon2016/README.md

 Here are some ideas as food for thought:

 * Describe part of the API in your assigned format so others can edit/modify it and documentation can be rendered.
 * Improve the way editing a Gist works (i.e. `PATCH`).
 * Improve the way starring works.
-* Change to a standard media type like [HAL](http://stateless.co/hal_specification.html), [CJ](http://amundsen.com/media-types/collection/), or [Siren](https://github.com/kevinswiber/siren).
+* Change to a standard media type like [HAL][hal], [CJ][cj], or [Siren][siren].
 * Add code examples in various languages (hint: look for an automated way).
 * Precise definition of parameters and request/response schemas.
 * Define error conditions (see how DRY you can get with this).
 * Add search functionality (just to the API definition).
 * Create a mock or sandbox so consumers can play with the API (can you use your API definition to drive this?).
 * Make links in responses more understandable, easier to use (think `rel`s).

 ## API Toolsets